Tanujapallampati/seleniumpythonrepo/README.md

 ```
 File > Settings > Tools > Python Integrated Tools > Testing
 ```
 After that you just need to choose one of the tests from "tests" directory and click "Run test" green arrow.
 There are 2 versions of test in each test file.
 In general test cases you can easily modify test inputs.

-Data-driven tests base on xlsx files from [utils](utils) directory.
+under the tests folder find the test_homepage.py file, it contains tests as below

+1) Open Browser
+2) Navigate to Home Page
+3) Login with credentials
+4) Open Samsung phone and add to cart

 ## Generate Test Report